ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/dimentions_used_for_research.md

-# 8 Zero Trust Dimensions (According to Yeoh et al., 2023)
+8 Zero Trust Dimensions (According to Yeoh et al., 2023)

-These eight dimensions represent the **core pillars of Zero Trust maturity**.
+These eight dimensions represent the core pillars of Zero Trust maturity.
-They are applied in the baseline model to measure readiness across **technology, organization, and culture**.
+They are applied in the baseline model to measure readiness across technology, organization, and culture.

----

-## 1. Identity
+1. Identity

-Guarantees that no user, device, or service is allowed to access the system unless it has been validated and granted permission.
+Ensuring that the system cannot be accessed by any user, device, or service unless it is a verified and permitted active user.
-Identity verification, access governance, and authentication are central to enforcing the principle of *“never trust, always verify.”*

----
+The core principle of the principle of never trust, always verify is implemented by identity verification, access governance, and authentication.

-## 2. Endpoints
+2. Endpoints

-Continuous monitoring is used to safeguard network-connected machines from intrusions and anomalies.
+Constant surveillance is employed in order to protect networked machines against intrusion and anomalies.
-Endpoint protection, compliance visibility, and EDR (Endpoint Detection and Response) play a vital role in maintaining Zero Trust integrity.
+Protecting the endpoint, visibility of compliance, as well as EDR (Endpoint Detection and Response) has a critical role in ensuring integrity with Zero Trust.

----

-## 3. Applications
+3. Applications

-Implements **least privilege** and **micro-segmentation** to tightly restrict access at the application layer.
+Implements least privilege and micro-segmentation to tightly restrict access at the application layer.
 Ensures that workloads, APIs, and services interact securely under adaptive policy-based control.

----

-## 4. Data
+4. Data

-Encryption safeguards sensitive information **in storage, in transit, and in use**.
+Sensitive information is protected by encryption once in storage, transmission and use.
-Data classification, DLP (Data Loss Prevention), and encryption frameworks ensure that data remains protected at every stage of the lifecycle.
+Data classification, Data Loss Prevention (DLP) and encryption models are used to make sure that a data is not broken at any point in its lifecycle.

----

-## 5. Network
+5. Network

-Network segmentation, encrypted traffic, and visibility mechanisms are key measures of Zero Trust enforcement.
+The major measures of Zero Trust enforcement are network segmentation, encrypted traffic, and visibility mechanisms.
-These controls limit lateral movement, improve traceability, and enforce granular access control.

----
+Such controls restrict the outward movement, enhance traceability as well as implementing the Pero-granular access control.

-## 6. Infrastructure
+6. Infrastructure

-Protects the underlying cloud, virtualization, and on-premise systems that support Zero Trust operations.
+Secures the cloud, virtualization, and on-premise frameworks on which Zero Trust functions takes place.
-Ensures that configurations are securely provisioned and resilient to misconfigurations or unauthorized changes.

----
+Enhances the provisioning assures a secure configuration and is robust to misconfiguration or unauthorised adjustments.

-## 7. Visibility & Analytics
+7. Visibility & Analytics

-Empowers continuous threat detection and monitoring through **AI-driven analytics** and **telemetry integration**.
+Empowers continuous threat detection and monitoring through AI-driven analytics and telemetry integration.
 Visibility enables organizations to identify anomalous behavior and dynamically adjust access based on real-time risk assessment.

----

-## 8. Automation & Orchestration
+8. Automation & Orchestration

-Combines **response automation** and **policy orchestration** to enhance system resilience and reduce human error.
+Combines response automation and policy orchestration to enhance system resilience and reduce human error.
 Automation ensures consistency, scalability, and faster containment of potential security incidents.

----

-### Summary
-These **eight dimensions** form the **foundation of the Zero Trust Readiness Index (ZTRI)** model.
-They collectively represent the technical and organizational areas through which **Zero Trust maturity** is measured and continuously improved.